 The composition and distribution of the rocky intertidal biota is strongly influenced by the prevailing wave exposure at a shore, as well as substratum topography (McQuaid & Branch 1984).
 Within a site, shore height is the critical factor as a result of the increasing exposure to air from low to high shore, whereby the existence of distinct patterns of zonation of flora and fauna has been well described (Stephenson & Stephenson 1972).
-The effects of wave action are generally attenuated up-shore and superseded by the uniformly severe desiccation stress experienced high on the shore.
-Consequently, the high shores were relatively similar among the sites being mostly barren with few species.
-At the very sheltered boulder shores (Dive School and Jetty), considerable amounts of sand and gravel accumulate amongst the boulders.
-A typical high shore species at the sheltered sites was the winkle Oxystele variegata, while at the exposed sites the anemone Bunodactis reynaudi and, in larger numbers, the tiny periwinkle Afrolittorina knysnaensis dominated this zone.
-The latter typically accumulates in moist cracks and crevices at Lynch Point, Marcus Island and North Bay, with maximum densities exceeding 900 individuals per 0.5 m2 (Figure 8.4.
-B & Figure 8.5.
-B).
+The effects of wave action are generally attenuated upshore and superseded by the uniformly severe desiccation stress experienced high on the shore.

+In agreement with the above, previous State of the Bay reports showed that very few mobile species occurred on the high shore at all Saldanha Bay sites (Anchor Environmental Consultants 2014).
+It was also found that at the very sheltered boulder shores (Dive School and Jetty), considerable amounts of sand and gravel accumulated amongst the boulders (Anchor Environmental 2014).
+A typical species found at the high shore sheltered sites was the winkle Oxystele variegata, while at the exposed sites the anemone Bunodactis reynaudi and, in larger numbers, the tiny periwinkle Afrolittorina knysnaensis dominated this zone (Anchor Environmental 2014).
+The latter typically accumulated in moist cracks and crevices at Lynch Point, Marcus Island and North Bay (Anchor Environmental 2014).